MailOnline/gargamel/README.md

 ## Usage

-FIXME: Use this for user-level plugins:
+Use this for user-level plugins:

 Put `[gargamel "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install